HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 ### 4. likert data

-1. Find data online with at least three categorical variables whose levels form the same spectrum from one pole to its opposite.
+a.
+Find data online with at least three categorical variables whose
+    levels form the same spectrum from one pole to its opposite.
 A common example is likert survey responses with categories such as “Strongly agree”, “Agree”, “Neutral”, “Disagree”, “Strongly